iamtrask/Sonar/README.md

 unzip -d /usr/local/bin ${the name of the ethermint binary}.zip
 ```

-### Docker
-We are currently building docker images for both [ethermint](https://hub.docker.com/r/adrianbrink/ethermint/) and [tendermint](https://hub.docker.com/r/adrianbrink/tendermint/).
-There are images for versioned releases, builds of master and builds of develop.

-// TODO: Add example of how to get a node up and running using docker

 ### Source
 Ethermint builds with go1.8.3 and hence go1.8.3 needs to be installed.
 In order to manage your go installation we recommend [GVM](https://github.com/moovweb/gvm).